Conservation Grant from The Mellon Foundation

 Conservation scientists contribute to fulfilling the museum’s mission to preserve, present, and interpret its diverse collections by studying the materials and techniques used to create artifacts, the changes materials undergo as they age, and the impact of the museum environment on artwork.

-In 2006, the MFAH was awarded a grant from the Andrew W. Mellon Foundation to support collaboration among the conservation departments at the MFAH and Menil Collection and create a comprehensive program of scientific research that is unique in the southern and southwestern United States.
-The grant allowed the appointment of Aniko Bezur as the Andrew W. Mellon Research Scientist for the MFAH and Menil Collection through 2012.
-The Department of Chemistry at Rice University is a key partner in this initiative, ensuring access to scientific expertise in diverse areas of research, facilitating access to analytical instruments through the Shared Equipment Authority, and providing a gateway to the many benefits of a vibrant academic and research community.
-Conservation science research projects offer unique learning opportunities to Rice students interested in the intersection of art and science.
-Stay tuned for updates about the Mellon Grant for Conservation Science at the MFAH.
+In 2006, the MFAH was awarded a grant from the Andrew W. Mellon Foundation to support collaboration among the Conservation departments at the MFAH and Menil Collection, and create a comprehensive scientific research program that is unique in the southern and southwestern United States.
+The Department of Chemistry at Rice University is also a key partner in this initiative, ensuring access to scientific expertise in diverse areas of research, facilitating access to analytical instruments through the Shared Equipment Authority, and providing a gateway to the many benefits of a vibrant academic and research community.

 IMLS Silver Storage Grant